NorthShore’s online source for timely health and wellness news, inspiring patient stories and tips to lead a healthy life.

-We continue to closely monitor the novel coronavirus (COVID-19) situation.If you have symptoms of fever, cough, difficulty breathing, or decreased sense of smell or taste OR have traveled to/from China, South Korea, Italy, Iran, Japan, or Europe/United Kingdom OR had contact with a person confirmed for COVID-19 infection or a person under investigation (someone who has been tested for COVID-19 and is awaiting results) within the last 14 days OR attended large gatherings (250+ people), such as conferences or sporting events, with a confirmed case of COVID-19 or a person under investigation (someone who has been tested for COVID-19 and is awaiting results) within the last 14 days, please call your physician, contact our community health hotline at 847.432.5849 or begin an E-Visit through NorthShoreConnect.Read our frequently asked questions to learn more about NorthShore's response to COVID-19.
+We continue to closely monitor the novel coronavirus (COVID-19) situation.If you are experiencing any of the following symptoms: fever, cough, congestion, sore throat, runny nose, shortness of breath, loss or decrease of smell or taste, muscle aches with flu-like symptoms, loss of appetite, chills or shaking chills, headache, diarrhea, nausea or other gastrointestinal symptoms OR had contact with a person confirmed with COVID-19 infection OR had contact with a person under investigation (someone who has been tested for COVID-19 and is awaiting results), contact our community health hotline at 847.432.5849 or begin an E-Visit through NorthShoreConnect.Read our frequently asked questions to learn more about NorthShore's response to COVID-19.

 NorthShore University HealthSystem is closely monitoring the novel coronavirus (COVID-19) developments and we are prepared to handle the current situation through enhanced clinical and operational capabilities.
 We are continually updating our clinical and safety practices to ensure that all of our patients, visitors, staff and the communities we serve receive effective and protected care.
 The following is a list of frequently asked questions that are beneficial to our valued patients, visitors to our hospitals, Immediate Care sites and Medical Group offices, as well as NorthShore employees.